California's 18th State Assembly district

 California's 18th State Assembly district is one of 80 California State Assembly districts.
 It is currently represented by Democrat Mia Bonta of Alameda after winning the special election.
+She is married to the current State Attorney General Rob Bonta, who was the former representative of the district.

 District profile

 The district encompasses the central East Bay, centered on the city of Oakland.